 The causal link between excess body weight and type 2 diabetes mellitus has been confirmed in many studies.
 The analyses performed focused not only on the relationship between the presence of overweight and obesity and the risk of type 2 diabetes, but also the risk of type 2 diabetes depending on the time of occurrence of excess body weight, the degree of overweight and obesity, and their duration.

 In 1990, the Nurses Health Study analysed the risk of type 2 diabetes in women depending on BMI, over the years 1976 to 1984.
 The results suggest that even with BMI between 23 and 23,9 kg/m2 the risk of developing type 2 diabetes is 3.6 times higher compared to BMI <22 kg/m2.
 This risk increases with increasing BMI values.
 The results obtained in the cohort of women have been confirmed over a longer observation period (years 1976–1990) [36, 37].
 The study by Vinciguerra et al. 2013 demonstrated that grade II obesity (BMI >40 kg/m2) was associated with a higher risk of developing diabetes than grade I obesity (BMI: 30–39.9 kg/m2) [38].
 Another study, which examined the relationship between body weight measured with BMI and the risk of developing type 2 diabetes, was that by Chan et al., 1994.
-The results of a 5-year follow-up in a group of 51,529 healthy subjects showed a strong correlation between excess body weight and type 2 diabetes – the risk increased with increasing BMI values, and the relationship was statistically significant for each of the BMI categories >24 kg/m2.
-In men with BMI >35 kg/m2, compared to men with BMI <23 kg/m2, with adjustment for such confounding factors as age, smoking and family history, the relative risk (RR) for developing type 2 diabetes was RR=42.1 (95% CI: 22.0; 80.6).
-Increase of the risk of developing diabetes was also demonstrated with calculations including the WHR (Waist-to-Hip Ratio), calculated as the ratio of waist to hip circumference.
-For BMI >35 kg/m2, the relative risk of developing type 2 diabetes was RR=31.7 (95% CI: 16.2; 62.0), as compared to that in men of normal body weight.
-This study indicated that also BMI at the age of 21 years, total weight gain after the age of 21 years and abdominal obesity measured by the WHR coefficient are independent risk factors for developing type 2 diabetes [39].
+The results of a 5-year follow-up in a group of 51,529 healthy men showed a strong correlation between excess body weight and type 2 diabetes – the risk increased with increasing BMI values, and the relationship was statistically significant for each of the BMI categories >24 kg/m2.
+In men with BMI >35 kg/m2, compared to men with BMI <23 kg/m2, with adjustment for such confounding factors as age, smoking and family history, the relative risk (RR) for developing type 2 diabetes was RR=42.1 (95% CI: 22.0; 80.6 This study indicated that also BMI at the age of 21 years, total weight gain after the age of 21 years and abdominal obesity measured by the WHR (Waist to Hip Ratio) coefficient are independent risk factors for developing type 2 diabetes [39].

 A meta-analysis of the results of 15 cohort studies showed a stronger relationship between type 2 diabetes and early weight gain than between type 2 diabetes and late weight gain, although the difference between groups was not statistically significant.
 The early weight gain was defined as occurring in relation to body weight in the age of 18–24 years, whereas late weight gain was defined as the gain relative to baseline body weight measured at the age of 25 years or later.
 All studies included in the analyses indicated a statistically significant association between excess body weight and the development of diabetes.
 The relative risk for developing diabetes in case of early incremental weight gain by 5 kg m-2 in the early adulthood was RR=3.07 (95% CI: 2.49; 3.97; p<0.0001), and for late weight gain it was RR=2.12 (95% CI: 1.74; 2.58; p<0.0001) [40].